 - s’il vous plaît (seal voo play) – please, or literally “if it pleases you”

-Below I’ve compiled a list of the items you’ll find at every single boulangerie in Paris, and the ones you’re most likely to order at some point.
-I’ve included pronunciations, sample phrases, and when applicable, variations or modifications of the item that you may find useful (such as flavors, sliced, well-done, etc).
+Below is a list of the items you’ll find at every single boulangerie in Paris, and the ones you’re most likely to order at some point.
+There are pronunciations, sample phrases and when applicable, variations or modifications of the item that you may find useful (such as flavors, sliced, well-done, etc).

 - Pronunciation: Ba-GETT